Large red boxelder bowl photographed outdoors

-From local log to beautiful bowl
+From local Pennsylvania log to one-of-one bowl

 Selecting a log